-Tags2011 cruise Amino 500 asthma barefoot barefoot running Broadweave church dad diy facebook FreeBSD hockey iPhone iProvo IT Band lifeproof Linux Lucy Mac Macbook MStar nashville Nathan's Music nhl Nuvont OC Tanner playoffs provo river trail Reagan red wings Roxie Running sharks shin splints Snow swimming tabs trail running triathlon tweets twitter updates utah lake Veracity Wendy Wordpress
+Tags2011 cruise Amino 500 asthma barefoot barefoot running bonneville shoreline trail Broadweave church dad diy facebook FreeBSD hockey iPhone iProvo IT Band Linux Lucy Mac Macbook MStar nashville Nathan's Music nhl Nuvont OC Tanner playoffs provo river trail prt Reagan Roxie Running sharks shin splints Snow swimming tabs trail running triathlon tweets twitter updates utah lake Veracity Wendy Wordpress

 Tag Archives: FreeBSD

 Well, we (I) did it.
 Between childhood journals, mission, marriage, children, and breaking and fixing a bunch of things (including marriage and children), I have eeked out 1000 posts on this blog.
 It wasn’t easy.
 There probably would have been … Continue reading

 To discover memory statistics, use this, which I found at CyberCiti: FreeBSD command about RAM size and information Download perl script which is written by Ralf S. Engelschall: # fetch http://www.cyberciti.biz/files/scripts/freebsd-memory.pl.txt # mv freebsd-memory.pl.txt /usr/local/bin/free # chmod +x /usr/local/bin/free

 http://linux.slashdot.org/story/10/09/09/1925214/Broadcom-Releases-Source-Code-For-Drivers I still remember trying to get my wireless to work with FreeBSD 4.7 on my Dell Inspiron 5100.
 Man, that was a joke.